r3sult/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 sudo dotnet run
 ```

-If you browse to http://localhost/ you should be redirected to https://localhost/.
+If you open http://localhost/ you should be redirected to https://localhost/.

 After you have accepted the self-signed certificate you should the `Hello World!` message.